 1. Low-cost and low-risk

-Starting a business means incurring upfront costs for products, employees, equipment, rent, and so on.
-This makes it risky and expensive.
-With affiliate marketing, all you need is a website.
-Even if it doesn’t work out, all you’ve wasted is time and a little bit of money.
+Starting a business can be risky and expensive because there are upfront costs for products, employees, equipment, rent, etc. With affiliate marketing, all you need is a website.
+If it doesn’t work out, you’ve only wasted time and a little bit of money.

 2. Easy to scale